ryuho-kajiyama/food-delivery-time-analysis/README.md

 ## 🔍 6.
 SQL Analysis
 ### Why SQL is used
-- To validate three key drivers: Average delivery time by Weather, traffic, and delivery counts across different delivery distance categories.
+- To validate three key drivers: weather, traffic levels, and delivery counts across distance categories.
 ### What this section validates
 - Weather conditions and traffic levels significantly increase average delivery time.
-- Delivery times are contributed across different delivery distance categories with slightly higher volumes in longer distance groups.
+- Delivery times are distributed across distance categories with slightly higher volumes in longer distance groups.

 ## 🧾 7.
 Dashboard Overview
-This dashboard is to identify key drivers that impact delivery time.
+This dashboard is designed to identify the key drivers that impact delivery time.
-It will help delivery managers focus on actions to reduce delivery time by addressing the most influential drivers.
+It helps delivery managers focus on actions to reduce delivery time by addressing the most influential drivers.
 ### Dashboard Overview
 ![Dashboard Screenshot: Score Cards](dashboard_overview.png)
 ### Key Delivery Time Drivers